SaaS M&A Due Diligence Checklist: Prepare 6 Areas of Your Business for a Successful Exit

 Network

-When it comes to Tech diligence, it is necessary to describe the network architecture of the environment, including bandwidth, protocols, user requirements, and telephone switch technology/tools to support the user base.
+Buyers will want to know the network architecture of the environment, including bandwidth, protocols, user requirements, and telephone switch technology/tools to support the user base.

 Business Application Operations

-Similar to the software application operations, for Tech diligence, sellers will be asked to compile all required internal business applications, their expected availability, maintenance windows, supporting infrastructure, user interfaces, and recovery/restart procedures.
-Additionally, engineering/technical support job descriptions for those supporting the internal Tech environment should be provided.
+Sellers will be asked to compile required internal business applications, their expected availability, maintenance windows, supporting infrastructure, user interfaces, and recovery/restart procedures.
+Additionally, engineering/technical support job descriptions for those supporting the internal tech environment should be provided.

 Help Desk Support